nilmeh/CS35L_Project/README.md

 ```

 ### 4. Set Up Environment Variables
-- For the backend, create a `.env` file in the root directory with the following (edit as needed):
+- For the backend, create a `.env` file in the `server` directory with the following (edit as needed):
 ```
 MONGODB_URI=<your-mongodb-uri>
 ```
+- You will also need a file named `firebaseServiceKey.json` in your `server` directory.
+This information, along with that in the step below, can be found through the Firebase console if setting up a new project.
-- For the frontend, you may need to set up Firebase config in `client/src/services/firebase.js`.
-This can be done with an env or directly, although our project uses an env in client with the following:
+- For the frontend, you need to set up Firebase config in `client/src/services/firebase.js`.
+This can be done with a `.env` or directly, although our project uses a `.env` in the `client` directory with the following:
 ```
 VITE_FIREBASE_API_KEY=your_key
 VITE_FIREBASE_AUTH_DOMAIN=your_domain